 You can get a mortgage to buy your portion of the home.
 Only certain mortgage companies do loans for shared ownership.
 Use our free mortgage brokers London and Country to see where you can get the best deal.

-Whilst you are still paying rent, the landlord will be able to charge up to 3% of their share of the house.
+Whilst you’re still paying rent, the landlord will be able to charge up to 3% of their share of the house.

-You get a discount of between £9,000-£16,000 on the value of your home depending on the location of the house and the size of the share you are buying.
+You get a discount of up to £16,000 on the value of your home, depending on the location of the house and the size of the share you are buying.

 The value of the shares you buy will be determined by the current value of your property.
-It is possible that you might pay less or more for shares if you are buying them at a different time.
+It’s possible that you might pay less or more for shares if you’re buying them at a different time.

-Not all housing authorities are signed up to the scheme so it is important to ask your landlord if this is an option, or visit Share to Buy to find appropriate schemes.
+Not all housing authorities are signed up to the scheme, so it’s important you look into whether this is an option, or visit Share to Buy to find appropriate schemes.
 You will not be able to apply for this scheme if you have an assured shorthold tenancy.

-If you had a public sector landlord for five years or more you can apply for the Right to Acquire your housing association home.
+If you had a public sector landlord for three years or more you can apply for the Right to Acquire your housing association home.

-Your landlord must be registered with the Homes and Community Agency and the property must be self-contained and your main/only home.
+Your landlord must be registered with Homes England and the property must be self-contained and your main/only home.

 You can also make a joint application with someone who shares your tenancy or with up to three family members who have lived with you in the last 12 months.